ClaudiaBrauer/WALRUS/documentation/README.md

   Board Rijn and IJssel), Wageningen University.
 - Van Dorst, L. F., in prep.
 Constructing a (semi-) distributed WALRUS with a focus on regional groundwater flow.
 Master's thesis, Wageningen University.
 - Verschaeren, B. P. J., 2015.
-Dividing the effects of slow and fast rainfall- runoff processes in groundwater dynamics (in Dutch).
+Distinguishing between the effects of slow and fast rainfall- runoff processes in groundwater dynamics (in Dutch).
 Bachelor's thesis, Wageningen University.
 - Waterval, J. G. J., 2014.
 Catchment comparison in the Netherlands - An